 Besides the density due to the valence electrons there are also density contributions due to the core electrons.
 It is constructed by occupying the core electron states and summing the densities related to each state up for each of the atoms.

-The number of core electron states is specified for each species separately in
+The core electron states are specified for each species separately in

 default all core electron states are fully occupied.
 Of course, for the calculation of core holes these occupations can

 be changed by explicitely providing an electron configuration in the optional element

 One should be aware of some details of the core electron density construction.
 Approximately the core electrons are confined within the MT spheres, but for a rigorous treatment one also has to consider the tails of the core electron states reaching out of the MT spheres.

 A rigorous treatment of the core electron density is enabled if the

 T. Otherwise the charge stored in the tails of the core electron states is just evenly distributed over the

 In an exact treatment the core electron density can be represented similarly to the overall charge density as

 It is constructed by first considering the (spherical) internal core electron density originating from a certain atom .
 From this one constructs the respective interstitial contribution by replacing the MT part of by a smooth pseudodensity and then performing a plane-wave expansion of the resulting function.
 In detail one defines the pseudodensity as